bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 You define the BDM using Bonita Studio.
 It is automatically deployed to the built-in Bonita Engine and available to processes being run from Studio.
 This means that you can have a different BDM in each Studio during development, which enables you to test the BDM before deploying it in your tenant.
-However, if you are sharing diagrams and other artifacts in development, you need to synchronize BDM definitions, either by exporting your BDM manually for import into other development systems, or by using a shared repository (not available in the Community edition).
+However, if you are sharing diagrams and other artifacts in development, you need to synchronize BDM definitions, either by exporting your BDM manually for import into other development systems, or by using a shared project (not available in the Community edition).

 To define the BDM, go to the Bonita Studio **Development** menu, **BDM**, and choose **Manage**.
 The current BDM definition is displayed.
 Specify the package name for the BDM in the field below the **List of Business Objects**.